joseruiz1571/joseruiz1571.github.io/README.md

   *Hands-on introduction to building a foundational cybersecurity program using the CIS Critical Security Controls Implementation Group 1 (IG1); emphasized control maturity, prioritization, and defensible baselines.*

 - **SANS AIS247: AI Security Essentials for Business Leaders** – SANS Institute – 2025
   *Examined AI security risks from a leadership and governance perspective, including data integrity, model transparency, and the intersection of AI ethics, compliance, and enterprise risk management.*

-- **AI 100: Fundamentals** – TCM Security (Andrew Bellini) – 2025
-  *Introduced neural networks, transformer architectures, and LLMs from a security practitioner’s perspective; included hosting and interacting with local AI models to understand vulnerabilities and lifecycle risks.*

 - **Exploiting AI Workshop** – Antisyphon Training (Ben Bowman) – 2025
   *Practical exploration of AI attack surfaces and adversarial techniques such as prompt injection, model inversion, and data poisoning; discussed mitigations and risk implications for governance frameworks.*